Nigeria

 Legislative Jurisdictions

-Flaring and venting are under national jurisdiction.
+Flaring, venting, and methane emissions are under national jurisdiction.
 All laws are signed by the president of the Federal Republic of Nigeria, and regulations are prepared by line ministries in the federal government, except in oil and gas, where they are prepared by the Commission and the Authority.

 Associated Gas Ownership